 Unlike many of the other Teen Idols, Bobby Rydell was a genuine

 Robert Louis Ridarelli was born April 26, 1942.
 He grew up in the same Italian neighborhood of South Philadelphia as Frankie Avalon and Fabian.
 At the age of four or five, Bobby used to sit in front of the TV set trying to impersonate performers like Louis Prima, Milton Berle, and Johnny Ray.
 His father recognized Bobby's talent and encouraged him to pursue a show business career.
 Rydell began playing drums because he admired Gene Krupa.
 By age seven, he had begun to work night clubs in Philadelphia.
 While other children were listening to the latest hits Rydell's father was taking him to listen to the last big bands working the various Philly clubs.

 At five he started to learn the drums Three years later he was an accomplished cabaret performer, playing drums and doing imitations.
-At nine, he was a regular on Paul Whiteman's television show that was broadcast from Philadelphia and performed on it for three years.
-It was during this time that Whiteman changed Bobby's last name to Rydell, because he had trouble pronouncing Ridarelli.
+At nine, he was a regular on Paul Whiteman's TV Teen Club television show that was broadcast from Philadelphia and performed on it for three years.
+It was during this time it was said that Whiteman shortned Bobby's last name to Rydell, because he had trouble pronouncing Ridarelli.
 Rhe truth was Bobby's dad came up with the name/

 By the time he was a teen, he was playing drums in a dance band Rocco and the Saints, that featured Frankie Avalon on the trumpet.
 At fourteen, Rocco and the Saints began playing annual summer bookings in the seaside resorts around Atlantic City.
 Rydell also played the guitar and bass and was a natural comedian.